Quality Suites Downtown

 Located on the Wayne State University, this is one of the best galleries in Detroit.
 Stroll through both levels of this gallery and you'll find contemporary art in every corner.
 The work often takes unique views and are supposed to be thought-provoking and challenging the boundary of the current art scenario.
 The gallery always has both local artwork and international talent on display.

 The only remaining fort of many that once stood along the Detroit River, Fort Wayne is an 82-acre (33.18 hectare) site that includes the fort, barracks, a garrison, a huge parade ground and a restored commander's house.
-It dates to the 1840s and never saw battle, though soldiers were stationed here till the later half of the 20th Century.
+It dates to the 1840s and never saw battle, though it was used as a mustering center during the Civil War.
 The fort can be accessed only through a guided tour.
 The premises are also home to the Tuskegee Airmen National Museum.

 On the grounds of Historic Fort Wayne, this museum documents the first African-American flying unit, the segregated 99th Fighter Squadron, which served in the US Air Force during World War II.
 There are wonderful collections of aircraft models and fliers' uniforms, the leather bomber jackets with white scarves.
 Detroit came to host the museum because former Mayor Coleman Young was a Tuskegee Airman.
 Visiting hours are by appointment only, so be sure to call ahead.